-Known as “extreme event attribution”, the field has gained momentum, not only in the science world, but also in the media and public imagination because of the power it has to link the seemingly abstract concept of climate change with our own tangible experiences of the weather.
+Known as “extreme event attribution”, the field has gained momentum, not only in the science world, but also in the media and public imagination.
+These studies have the power to link the seemingly abstract concept of climate change with personal and tangible experiences of the weather.

-Scientists have published more than 230 peer-reviewed studies looking at weather events around the world, from Hurricane Katrina to Russia’s 2010 heatwave.
+Scientists have published more than 300 peer-reviewed studies looking at weather extremes around the world, from wildfires in Alaska (pdf) and hurricanes in the Caribbean to flooding in France and heatwaves in China.
 The result is mounting evidence that human activity is raising the risk of some types of extreme weather, especially those linked to heat.

-To track how the evidence on this fast-moving topic is stacking up, Carbon Brief has mapped – to the best of our knowledge – every extreme event attribution study from a peer-reviewed journal.
+To track how the evidence on this fast-moving topic is stacking up, Carbon Brief has mapped – to the best of our knowledge – every extreme-weather attribution study published to date.

-First published in July 2017, this article is the second iteration of what will become an annual update to incorporate new studies.
+First published in July 2017, this article is the third edition to incorporate new studies.
 The aim is that it serves as a tracker for the evolving field of “extreme event attribution”.

 Using the map

-The map above shows 260 extreme weather events across the globe for which scientists have carried out attribution studies.
+The map above shows 355 extreme weather events and trends across the globe for which scientists have carried out attribution studies.
 The different symbols show the type of extreme weather; for example, a heatwave, flood or drought.
 The colours indicate whether the attribution study found a link to human-caused climate change (red), no link (blue) or was inconclusive (grey).

 Use the plus and minus buttons in the top-left corner, or double click anywhere, to zoom in on any part of the world.
-Click on a weather event to reveal more information, including a quote from the original paper to summarise the findings and a link to the online version.
+Click on a symbol to reveal more information, including a quote from the original paper to summarise the findings and a link to the online version.

 The filter on the left allows users to select a specific type of weather event to look at or, for example, only those found to be influenced by climate change.